JontAmazon/whatsapp-weather-bot/README.md

-A WhatsApp weather bot that sends daily weather updates using Twilio.
+# WhatsApp Weather Bot
+Bot that sends daily weather messages using Twilio.
 Sends today's weather at 07:00 and tomorrow's forecast at 18:00 using GitHub Actions cron jobs that run weather_bot.py on a Fly.io machine.

 - subscribe for free via web form: https://weather-whatsapp-bot.fly.dev/